SanketD92/CT-Image-Reconstruction/README.md

 ## Compare to Hamming

-Yes, MATLAB has inbuilt functions to compute Radon and inverse Radon transforms.
+Lets also explore MATLAB's inbuilt functions to do this.
+We use the Radon and inverse Radon transforms for this purpose.

 ```matlab
 theta=0:180;